 Impact Factor: 1.265

-Understanding The Wine Microbiota: The Challenges and OpportunitiesSubmit Manuscript no this topic Topic Articles: 2
+Understanding The Wine Microbiota: The Challenges and OpportunitiesSubmit Manuscript on this topic

 After decades of efforts on individual species or strains, wine yeast and bacteria have been characterized in terms of their main physiological and metabolic traits largely in pure culture analyses.
 Winemaking practices are derived from this basic knowledge and undoubtedly insure wine quality improvement.
 Phylogenetic studies and genome comparisons in extensive collections gradually reveal the evolution of the two main species, Saccharomyces cerevisiae and Oenococcus oeni.
 However, grapes and grape juice contain a variety of microorganisms and the principal agents of fermentation are in fact part of a complex microbial community that evolves dynamically in a special niche.
 Thanks to the new methods of analysis, the complexity of the microbiota can be measured in any sample of must or wine.
 In addition there is greater appreciation of diversity within the main species present in wine.
 Intraspecific diversity has been evaluated in yeast and bacteria species and strains can be typed even in the mixture of selected or indigenous strains.
 Descriptions of microbial profiles in all the regions of the world have multiplied and suggest that the microbiota is an element of terroir or regional signature.